 \subsection{Discussion}

-The experimental results show that the system can be used effectively in environments that are not easily accessible from the ground.
-It possesses the dexterity to handle tasks with different targets and adaptively manipulate objects of different shapes and sizes.
-The proposed control can effectively balance the body in flight with robustness to disturbances and safely physically interact with the external environment.
-Moreover, experiments (4) and (5) demonstrated the feasible manipulation workspace in the cable-suspended working condition by demonstrating ascent, descent, and rotation capabilities.
-The workspace could be expanded even further beyond the limitations of the test rig, were it not present (e.g. if using a movable suspension base such as a crane).
+The experimental results demonstrate the effectiveness of the system in environments that are challenging to access from the ground.
+It exhibits the necessary dexterity to handle tasks involving different targets, adaptively manipulating objects of varying shapes and sizes.
+The proposed control and teleoperation framework effectively maintains body stability in flight, demonstrating robustness to disturbances.
+Simultaneously, it allows the operator to safely and intuitively engage in various tasks involving physical interaction with the external environment.

+Furthermore, experiments (4) and (5) showcased the system manipulation capabilities in a cable suspension working environment, illustrating ascent, descent, and rotation capabilities.
+The manipulation workspace was successfully demonstrated within the constraints of the test rig, suggesting the potential for further expansion beyond these limitations, particularly with the utilization of a movable suspension base, such as a crane.